mzivic7/endcord/README.md

 ### To further decrease probability of getting banned
 Endcord does its best to avoid causing any suspicious activity, so using it as-is is pretty much enough, but most important steps are:
 - Do not use endcord to perform any out-of-ordinary actions (i.e. self-bots).
-Discord has spam heuristic algorithm for catching self-bots, third party clients can sometimes trip it.
+Third party clients can sometimes trip anti-spam heuristic algorithm for catching self-bots.
+- Do not use endcord at the same time with the client from which you coped token from, it might be it suspicios to have 2 clients using same token at the same time.
 - Increase `limit_channel_cache` in config - so REST API is not called on every channel switch.
 This will also slightly increase RAM and CPU usage.
 - `anonymous` mode in `client_properties` setting might be more risky than `default` mode.
 - Do not set invalid `custom_user_agent` setting, and try to match it with your OS.
-- If endcord hasnt been updated in a while, set `custom_user_agent` to the one found in API requests in offiial discord client.
+- If endcord hasnt been updated in a while, set `custom_user_agent` to the one found in API requests in offiial Discord client.
 - Endcord automatically refreshes token stored in keyring or plaintext, so there is no need to update it manually unless token is revoked.
 Less important steps is to decrease REST API calls, which might have little to no effect:
 - Discord REST API is called (most notably) each time client is started, when channel is changed, app command is sent and message is seen or sent.
 It would be best to not abuse these actions in order to reduce REST API calls.